Game Taco agrees to buy skill-based games publisher WorldWinner from Sony

 Combining web and mobile skill-based games

-Like Game Taco, WorldWinner.com and the WorldWinner app offer tournaments for players of all skill levels featuring many well-known brands.
+Like Game Taco, WorldWinner’s app and website offer tournaments for players of all skill levels featuring many well-known brands.

 “I’ve been pursuing WorldWinner for over three years,” Nathanson said in an interview.
 “Josh, independent of my interest, also looked at WorldWinner.
 And so when the opportunity came for us to come together, to join forces, we recognized what we believe is enormous hidden value in these assets and differentiators in the marketplace, particularly based on their portfolio of IP.
 I think it’s a perfect marriage.
 This was a hidden gem with Sony’s GSN that had upside if given the proper attention and proper technology partnership.
 Sony has a been a good steward of this business.”

-Other titles owned by WorldWinner include The Price Is Right Super Plinko and Trivial Pursuit.
+Other games that WorldWinner owns include The Price Is Right: Super Plinko and Trivial Pursuit.

 “They’re a proven player, a pioneer in skill gaming,” Barrow said.
 “They’re the leader in the browser space, they have an excellent team, and have wonderful branded intellectual property that sets them apart.
 We saw a wonderful opportunity to pick up the studio, pick up these assets, and put it into a growth mode, combined with the technology and relationships Game Taco brings to the table.”